MicrosoftDocs/dynamics365smb-docs/financials/design-details-central-concepts-of-the-planning-system.md

 Dampener time can be added to resources to minimize operation splitting.
 This enables the system to schedule load on the last possible day by exceeding the critical load percent slightly if this can reduce the number of operations that are split.

-This completes the outline of central concepts relating to supply planning in Microsoft Dynamics NAV.
+This completes the outline of central concepts relating to supply planning in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The following sections investigate these concepts deeper and place them in the context of the core planning procedures, balancing demand and supply as well as the use of reordering policies.

 ## See Also
 [Design Details: Transfers in Planning](design-details-transfers-in-planning.md)